Yay, new content! And look, itโsโฆ Oh. More nonsense about ST.

 One, there’s a lot more room for fine-grained min ST Roll scores at the low end: plenty of open min ST Roll scores between broadsword and shortsword, between shortsword and dagger, and even further below that, with weapons taking on min ST Roll -1, -2, and lower, as low as you want to go for teeny PCs’ weapons.

 Two, the business of “-1 to weapon skill per point of ST you lack” works properly now, tying skill penalty to relative shortfall at any power level.
-A leprechaun with half the power needed to wield a human shillelagh and a superhero with half the power needed to swing a telephone pole will each face the same -5 skill penalty.
+A leprechaun with half the power needed to properly wield a human shillelagh and a superhero with half the power needed to properly swing a telephone pole will each face the same -5 skill penalty.

 Three, the above holds for other rules that specify absolute, not relative, differences between character ST and min ST, such as the rules for crossbow loading.
 To needlessly belabor what’s wrong in this case, the ST 2 wielder of a ST 4 crossbow is hugely lacking in the power needed to cock that bow, while the ST 22 user of a ST 24 crossbow is only slightly short of needed power, yet the game slaps each with the same readying time penalty.
 Using STROLL, comparisons like “if crossbow ST Roll is three or four greater than wielder ST Roll, cocking takes 18 turns” make sense at any power level.